 Flagstaff Gum Disease Treatments

-If you are one of the millions of US adults who suffer from periodontal (gum) disease, Dr. John Bacon and Dr. Brad Lerud of Flagstaff Downtown Dental can help you renew oral health following even the most advanced periodontal disease.
+If you are one of the millions of US adults who suffer from periodontal (gum) disease, Dr. John Bacon of Flagstaff Downtown Dental can help you renew oral health following even the most advanced periodontal disease.
 We offer a wide array of periodontal therapies to protect your smile from the potentially detrimental effects of mild gum disease, gingivitis, or advanced gum disease, periodontitis.
 Contact us to find out more or schedule an appointment in our Flagstaff, AZ office.